 - SSL, however, is a commonly used and implemented connection source and one that has been ruptured by the NSA to gather your data while you browse.

-- Apart from providing its VPN service, Disconnect also offers a web-browser extension which can be used to block ‘malvertising’ and all other threats which can be used to track your location.
+- Apart from providing its VPN service, Disconnect also offers a web browser extension that can be used to block ‘malvertising’ and all other threats which can be used to track your location.

 - Disconnect also works against cookie storage on your device and also keeps the social networking websites and search engines in balance that otherwise track your activities.

-- Privacy Badger – a browsing add-on for privacy is used to block the tracking tools that gather your information by simply sending cookies on your devices.
+- Privacy Badger – a browser add-on for privacy is used to block the tracking tools that gather your information by simply sending cookies on your devices.

 - Privacy Badger, unlike the aforementioned web browsing privacy add-ons, works a bit differently and blocks the malware, ads, cookies and other tools from multiple sources.